-It is highly recommended that the boat operator and a standby operator enroll in a boating safety course.
-Such organizations as the Canadian Power and Sail Squadron (1-888-277-2628), United States Coast Guard Auxiliary, and the Red Cross sponsor educational programs.
+It is highly recommended that the boat's operator and a standby operator enroll in a boating safety course.
+Such organizations as the Canadian Power and Sail Squadron (1-888-277-2628), United States Power Squadrons (1-888-FOR-USPS), and the Red Cross sponsor educational programs.
 See your Princecraft dealer about special courses available in your area.